-Administration (SAMHSA) to fund Project S.T.A.R.
-(Striving Together to Achieve Recovery) which carries to September 2012.
+On behalf of the Incarcerated Survivors Task Force, PROTOTYPES, a community based service provider, applied for and received a five-year federal grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) to fund Project (Striving S.T.A.R.
+Together to Achieve Recovery) which carries to September 2012.
 With key involvement from the Public Defender, Project S.T.A.R. represents an innovative collaboration with PROTOTYPES S.T.A.R.
 House and representatives from many county agencies and domestic violence service providers.
 S.T.A.R.
-House is a confidential battered women's shelter located in Hollywood that specifically serves domestic violence with co-occurring victims disorders.
-The links residential program women to comprehensive services, addressing domestic violence and trauma recovery, substance abuse, and mental health, including oversight by clinicians, such as psychiatrists, psychologists, licensed clinical social workers and case managers.
+House is a confidential battered women's shelter located in Hollywood that specifically serves domestic violence disorders.
+The victims with co-occurring residential program links women to comprehensive services, addressing domestic violence and trauma recovery, substance abuse, and mental health, including oversight by clinicians. such as psychiatrists, psychologists, licensed clinical social workers and case managers.